 Changes in Brain Function

-Brain scans show that people with PTSD have a smaller hippocampus – a part of the brain responsible for memory and emotions.
+Brain scans show that people with PTSD have a smaller hippocampus, which is a part of the brain responsible for memory and emotions.
 The decrease in the hippocampus may be due to fear and anxiety, as well as flashbacks of the trauma.
 As a result, you may have more difficulty processing your memories.
-This is why nightmares or flashbacks may occur long after the trauma happened.
+This is why nightmares or flashbacks may occur long after the trauma occurs.

 PTSD and Addiction